 '''

 SELECT DISTINCT client_charset AS client_charset

 FROM v$session_connect_info

 WHERE sid = SYS_CONTEXT('USERENV', 'SID');

 '''

-If these character sets do not match, characters will be mapped when transferred over Oracle Net.
+If these character sets do not match, characters transferred over Oracle Net will be mapped from one character set to another.
 This may impact performance and may result in invalid data.